 Ruti was born and raised in Colombia and is fluent in Spanish.
 She has conducted investigations, seminars and anti-corruption training in Spanish throughout Central and South America.

-Ruti was most recently named to Global Investigations Review's "Women in Investigations" 2018 survey which recognizes the top 100 leading female investigations specialists from around the world.
-She was also recently selected by LatinVex as one of "Latin America's Top 100 Female Lawyers: FCPA & Fraud" for 2018.
-She was also previously honored by Ethisphere Institute as one of the 2016 “Attorneys Who Matter” and by Global Investigations Review as one of 40 of the world’s leading investigations lawyers under the age of 40.
+Ruti was recently selected by LatinVex as one of "Latin America's Top 100 Lawyers: FCPA & Fraud" for 2020.
+Ruti was also named to Global Investigations Review's "Women in Investigations" 2018 survey which recognizes the top 100 leading female investigations specialists from around the world.
+Ruti was previously honored by Ethisphere Institute as one of the 2016 “Attorneys Who Matter” and by Global Investigations Review as one of 40 of the world’s leading investigations lawyers under the age of 40.
 Additionally, Ruti was selected to the 2014 and 2015 New York Metro Rising Stars list by Super Lawyers based on peer recognition and professional achievement.

 Ruti received her J.D. from The George Washington University School of Law, where she graduated with honors and as a member of the Order of the Coif.
 She received her B.A. degree, cum laude, from Cornell University.
 She is admitted to practice law in New York and New Jersey.

 Represented a senior executive of a global retailer in connection with an investigation by the DOJ, SEC and other agencies into possible violations of the FCPA in Mexico, Brazil and other countries.

 Conducted an internal investigation into potential FCPA violations at a foreign subsidiary of a Fortune 500 multinational corporation.
 Conducted more than 60 interviews of employees, reviewed business lines and relationships with key customers and distribution channels, and conducted forensic analysis of accounting records and internal controls.
 Investigation included a review of business units in more than 15 countries to assess FCPA risks.